 The judgement in Morris v Swanton Care reaffirms the boundaries between the courts powers to interpose within agreements where both parties have failed to clearly define what has been agreed.
 It also determines further the importance of ensuring that a key term of a contract is void of any uncertainty and no room is left for ambiguity.

 If you would like to discuss your contractual arrangements with third parties or other matters concerning your business, please contact our Company Commercial team on 01908 304560.
-Find out more about how our Company Commercial Team can help you by clicking HERE.
+Find out more about how our Company Commercial Team can assist you.

 Please note the contents of this blog are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.